-Highlights of GAO-15-539T, a testimony before the Subcommittee on Early Childhood, Elementary, and Secondary Education, Committee on Education and the Workforce, House of Representatives
+Highlights of GAO-15-597T, a testimony before the Committee on Indian Affairs, U.S. Senate

 Why GAO Did This Study

 BIE is responsible for providing quality education opportunities to Indian students.
 It currently oversees 185 schools, serving about 41,000 students on or near Indian reservations.
 Poor student outcomes raise questions about how well BIE is achieving its mission.
 In September 2013, GAO reported that BIE student performance has been consistently below that of Indian students in public schools.